 As students prepare to live on their own for the first time, many will be getting a crash course in cooking and laundry, but it’s important to learn financial basics, too.

-When creating a budget, Chun says to list the money you have coming in such as scholarships, work, family and student loans.
+When creating a budget, list the money you have coming in such as scholarships, work, family and student loans.
 Then calculate your expenses like tuition fees, books and rent.
 Subtract your estimated expenses from the money you have coming in.

 Strengthen your core (budget)